mbixby/Docbook2html5/README.md

 * Petr Zvoníček ()

 #For developers#
 * /Source/output-development is used for frontend development.
 Assets are then minimized, exported into /Source/javascript_and_stylesheets.xml and inserted into xsl-transformed HTML for end-user convenience.
-See 'Minifying js/css/images' in Useful links.
+Run minify.rb from shell to do this all automatically.
+(Requires Juicer; install by running 'gem install juicer')

 ##Todo##